 “Sweet” in Korean

 “Sweet” in Korean is 달콤해요 (dalkomhaeyo) which can be used in describing the sweet taste in food like desserts.

 There is plenty of Korean food that you can describe with the word for “spicy” in Korean, which is 매워요 (maewoyo).
 A great example would be Buldak (불닭) or spicy chicken.

 Sometimes, you might want your food to have more flavor, or you find it a bit too salty.
 Either way, the word for salty in Korean is 짜요 (jjayo).

 Wow, did this post make you massively hungry for Korean food?
 Because it sure made us!
-Hopefully, this was educational and will make your next meal a more exciting experience.
-Next up do read our article introducing specific dishes from Korean cuisine!
+Hopefully, this was educational and will make your next meal in a Korean restaurant, at home, or with street food a more exciting experience.
+Next up, do read our article introducing specific dishes from Korean cuisine!